martinsj815/Battery-Park/docs/_posts/2024-11-04-battery-park.md

 ---
 layout: post
-title:  Battery Park
+title:  Welcome to Battery Park!
 date:   2024-11-04 17:37:47 -0400
 categories: news
 ---

-We have created a new website called Battery Park.
-Stay tuned for any updates!
+We're excited to share the launch of Battery Park.
+Stay tuned for more updates!